openstudioproject/openstudio_docs/prerequisites.rst

 System requirements
 ====================

-Please keep in mind that OpenStudio is a web application, which needs a bit more resources then a standard website.
+Please keep in mind that OpenStudio is a web application which needs more resources then a standard website.

 Hardware
 -----------------